mbrad26/CV/README.md

 I am a hungry learner who devours information about topics of interest with passion and energy.

 At Makers I taught myself Ruby on Rails in one week and used it to build, together with my team a fully tested and working clone of Facebook.
-For the end of course project I learned enough React, Cypress, Jest and Enzyme during a single weekend, to able to contribute in a meaningful way to my team’s project and goals.
+For the end of course project I learned enough React, Cypress, Jest and Enzyme during a single weekend, to enable me to contribute in a meaningful way to my team’s project and goals.

 #### Adaptable
 I have lived in five regions, in three different countries, and I met and worked with people from all backgrounds.
 Every change brought something new in my life, new challenges and new opportunities.